FatimaSeyid-coder/PSC2025-C12959-fatimtouSeyid/docs/Resume/semaine2.md

     ```

     - The function `solve()` from `numpy.linalg` is used to solve system equations in linear algebra.
-    - The function `allclose()` checks if the computed result is close enough to the expected result
+    - The function `allclose()` checks if the computed result is close enough to the expected result.

     For example for the system **Ax = b** where `A` is a matrix and `b` is a vector, so `x` should be a vector  because matrix-vector multiplication gives a vector result:

     ```python